The painful truth hits at 11 PM.

 2. Commercial Vehicle Leasing – The Professional Middle Ground

 Leasing is different from renting, and the distinction matters.
-When you lease a commercial vehicle, you're signing a structured agreement (typically 6–36 months) with a professional lessor who handles everything except fuel.
+When you lease a commercial vehicle, you're signing a structured agreement with a professional lessor.
+Lease terms are set per agreement — short-term and long-term packages are both offered.

-With a lease from Ablink's commercial vehicle leasing service, you get:
+With a lease arranged through Ablink's commercial vehicle leasing service, the published offer covers:

-This is the option most growing SMEs choose because it balances cost predictability with operational simplicity.
+This is the option many growing SMEs choose because it balances cost predictability with operational simplicity.
 You're not building equity in the vehicle, but you're also not absorbing the financial risks of ownership.

 Leasing makes sense when: